-Anadarko Petroleum Corp. on Monday agreed to give up some of its ownership in the prospective Lucius development in the deepwater Gulf of Mexico (GOM) in exchange for $556 million to help fund the project to first production in late 2014.
+Anadarko Petroleum Corp. last week agreed to give up some of its ownership in the prospective Lucius development in the deepwater Gulf of Mexico (GOM) in exchange for $556 million to help fund the project to first production in late 2014.

 Lucius, which is 230 miles southeast of Houston in waters about 7,000 feet deep, includes portions of Keathley Canyon (KC) Blocks 874, 875, 918 and 919.
 The KC blocks that make up Lucius are said to hold an estimated 300-540 million boe.
 Initial production, set in late 2014, would come from six wells.

 Under the joint venture capital carry arrangement with the undisclosed party, Anadarko would receive $556 million, which is estimated to represent all of its expected capital obligations through the anticipated date of first production.
 In exchange, Anadarko would convey a 7.2% working stake in the development; its 35% stake would be reduced to 27.8%.
 Anadarko would continue as operator.
 The agreement is expected to close by the end of September with an effective date of Jan.
 1, 2012.

 Anadarko CEO Al Walker said the agreement “further enhances the capital efficiency of our investment in the estimated 300 million boe-plus Lucius development.
 We look forward to closing this agreement and working with our prospective partner and the other Lucius co-venturers to advance this project on time and on budget toward first production in the second half of 2014.”